-A packable changing pad
+Best packable changing pad

 Munchkin Portable Diaper Changing Kit

-A baby-wearing device
+Best travel-friendly baby-wearing device

 Infantino Flip 4-in-1 Convertible Carrier

 While traveling through the airport, especially going through security and the boarding process, you’re going to need your hands — probably both of them.

 The Infantino Flip 4-in-1 allows you to wear your baby, keeping them snuggled and secured to your body while you travel.

-A travel stroller
+Best travel stroller